coopzone-dc/RC6502_PIA_communicator/README.md

 avrdude: Device signature = 0x1e950f (probably m328p)

-avrdude: NOTE: "flash" memory has been specified, an erase cycle will be performed
+avrdude: NOTE: "flash" memory has been specified, an erase cycle will be performed.
 To disable this feature, specify the -D option.

 avrdude: erasing chip